NCAR/HPC-Docs/docs/allocations/index.md

 ## University allocations

-NCAR provides computing resources to the university community for research and classroom instruction in the Earth system sciences and related areas.
+NSF NCAR provides computing resources to the university community for research and classroom instruction in the Earth system sciences and related areas.
 Requests for several types of small-scale projects can be submitted anytime and are usually handled within a few days.
 The CISL HPC Advisory Panel (CHAP) accepts requests for large allocations of NCAR resources every six months, in March and September.

 See [University Allocations](https://ncar-hpc-docs.readthedocs.io/en/latest/allocations/university-allocations/) for details.